George Washington Conducts Flight Operations

-Chief Aviation Boatswain’s Mate (Launch/Recovery) Equipment Justin King, from Chanhassen, Minnesota, celebrates after preparing his last jet for takeoff before retirement on the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Pacific Ocean, July 3, 2024.
+PACIFIC OCEAN (June 29, 2024) Post – U.S. Navy Sailors conduct flight operations on the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Pacific Ocean, June 29, 2024.
 George Washington is deployed as part of Southern Seas 2024 which seeks to enhance capability, improve interoperability, and strengthen maritime partnerships with countries throughout the U.S. Southern Command area of responsibility through joint, multinational, and interagency exchanges and cooperation.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class August Y. Clawson)
+(Photo by Senior Airman Christopher Bermudez)

 |Date Taken: